-CSLB has also seen a higher turnover than normal due to factors influenced by the COVID pandemic, such as an increase in transfers, retirements, resignations, and promotions, as well as small/not viable candidate pools or candidates declining interviews or offers because 100 percent telework is not offered for most positions.
+CSLB has also seen a higher turnover than normal due to factors influenced by the COVID pandemic, such as an increase in transfers, retirements, resignations, promotions, small or not viable candidate pools, or candidates declining interviews or offers because 100 percent telework is not offered for most positions.
 Significant turnover in leadership and a temporary hold on hiring staff during the pandemic combined to cause further delays in the recruitment process early in the pandemic, however vacancies have stabilized.